fabiosantoscode/blog/content/blog/2020-02-17-a-public-reddit-dataset.md

 ---
 title:
   AITA for making this?
-A public dataset of Reddit posts about moral dilemmas
+TEST 4
 date: 2020-02-17
 description: |
   Releasing an open natural language dataset based on r/AmItheAsshole.